 Stacy Canady, Director of External Affairs, says the best years of her life have come with her engagement through Employee Resource Groups via employment at AT&T: ""Within my role at A&T I am able to grow the AT&T brand by giving back to the community where I live and work" Stacy Canady CEO, Women of AT&T National Organization."

-The AT&T Women of Technology Employee Network continues to expand as they add local chapters throughout the country.
+The Advocates for Women In Tech Employee Network continues to expand as they add local chapters throughout the country.
 With a focus on technology, AWT encourages and facilitates the recruitment, development, advancement, and retention of women in science, technology, engineering and math (STEM).
 Members get inspired to develop leadership skills, seize growth opportunities, and participate in events for the larger STEM community.

 AWT has exposed me to female leaders at AT&T who are truly changing the industry.
 Seeing these leaders in action, including many members of our Executive Board of Advisors, has inspired me to want more out of my own career.
 AWT is sending a message that’s empowering and enabling – we’re creating a true support system for current and future women in STEM.Lee Kattan AWT Member